GeekTrainer/learn-typescript/m05-declare-and-instantiate-classes-in-typescript/includes/3-exercise-create-class.md

   - The parameter names can be different from the property names.
 Keep in mind that these names will appear in Intellisense when you work with objects of this type so use names that are sufficiently descriptive.
 - The property assignments.
 Each statement assigns the value of a parameter to the value of a property.
 To indicate that you are accessing a member of the class (in this case, the property), apply the `this.` keyword.

-A class may contain at most one ```constructor``` declaration.
-If a class contains no constructor declaration, an automatic constructor is provided.
+A class may contain at most one `constructor` declaration.
+If a class contains no `constructor` declaration, an automatic constructor is provided.

 Continue defining the `Car` class in the Playground.

-1. Create the ``constructor`` for the ```Car``` class.
-Start with the constructor keyword and then define the parameters and types that will be passed to the new Car object when a new instance is created.
-For the Car class, define one parameter for each of the three properties and annotate it with the type.
+1. Create the `constructor` for the `Car` class.
+Start with the `constructor` keyword and then define the parameters and types that will be passed to the new `Car` object when a new instance is created.
+For the `Car` class, define one parameter for each of the three properties and annotate it with the type.
 Make the `doors` parameter optional with a default value of `4`.
-2. Inside the code block for the constructor, assign a parameter value to each property (for example, `this._make = make`).
+2. Inside the code block for the `constructor`, assign a parameter value to each property (for example, `this._make = make`).
 In this case, you'll just set it to the value of the associated parameter but note that you can assign any expression that returns the required type.

     ```typescript
     // Constructor